Editor’s note: This article was originally published in September 2024 and was updated to include new research and testing information.

 As a urologist and surgeon scientist specializing in male infertility and sexual medicine, I’ve had conversations with guys who are surprised to learn that drinking alcohol can affect their testosterone levels.

-This surprise often turns to concern when they learn that this hormone is a key player in energy, mood, muscle mass, sex drive, and fertility.
+This surprise can often turn into concern when men learn that this hormone is a key player in energy, mood, muscle mass, sex drive, and fertility.
 That’s why it’s important to understand how alcohol impacts testosterone, what symptoms to watch for if your levels are low, and how it ties into fertility if you’re starting a family.

 How alcohol affects testosterone

 Having the occasional drink isn’t likely to affect your testosterone levels.
-But if you’re regularly knocking back excessive amounts, it could become a problem.
-That’s because drinking too much can lead to weight gain, obesity, and even diabetes, conditions that are all linked to low testosterone (and many other health issues).
+But if you’re consistently knocking back excessive amounts, it could become a problem.

 Long-term drinking and testosterone